frederic-perez/AmE-dictionary/data/dictionary.md

 __crusader__
 __crush<sup>1</sup>__ _I was crushed._
 __crush<sup>2</sup>__ _n_
+__crushing blow__ _idiom_ A major defeat or setback that is devastating to the goals of a person, group, or organization.
 __crusty__
 __crutch__ _n_ :five::hammer: _Diabetes isn't a crutch or an anchor._ _It became an escape, then it became a crutch._ _Crutch word._
 __crux__ _n_ :three: __1__ A vital or decisive stage, point, etc. (often in the phrase _the crux of the matter_) _Managers ignore the crux of the matter: people don’t leave jobs; they leave managers._ __2__ A baffling problem or difficulty.